nickconlon/et-goa-live-evaluation/README.md

 ET-GOA leverages the Generalized Outcome Assessment (GOA) and Model Quality Assessment (MQA) metrics from Factorized Machine Self-Confidence (FaMSeC) to enable an autonomous robot to understand when and how its competency changes during task execution.
-This project extends the following:
+This project extends our previous work:

 [Generalizing Competency Self-Assessment for Autonomous Vehicles Using Deep Reinforcement Learning](https://arc.aiaa.org/doi/10.2514/6.2022-2496)